 top of page

-Some marine life favorites & how to identify them
+Reef fish identification Cancun - Some marine life favorites & how to identify them Vol 1

-The Manta Team is fortunate enough to dive the Mesoamerican reef every day.
-In this blog, we share a small selection of marine life members we see every day, whilst providing distinguishing features so you can identify them on your next dive or snorkel with us!
+The Manta Team is fortunate enough to explore the Mesoamerican Reef every day.
+In this blog, we share a small selection of marine life we see all the time, along with simple features you can use to identify them on your next dive or snorkel with us.

 Angelfish

-Grey Angelfish (pictured below) are often seen swimming around the reef in pairs.
-Please don't confuse them with the French Angelfish, which look very similar except for strong yellow markings over the face and body.
+Grey Angelfish are commonly seen around the reef, sometimes swimming in pairs.
+Do not confuse them with the French Angelfish, which can look similar at first glance, but usually show stronger yellow markings across the face and body.

 Grey Angel Fish